Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Introduction and statement of results

+Let $B_i$, $i = 1, \ldots d$, denote open, convex sets in the two-torus $\mathbb{T}^2 = \mathbb{R}^2 / \mathbb{Z}^2$.
+We assume that the closures of the sets $B_i$ are pairwise disjoint and that their boundaries $\Gamma_i$ are $\cC^3$ curves with strictly positive curvature.
 We consider the motion of a point particle in the domain $Q := \mathbb{T}^2 \setminus (\cup_{i=1}^d B_i)$ undergoing elastic collisions at the boundaries and maintaining constant velocity between collisions.
 At collisions, the velocity vector changes direction, but not magnitude.
 Thus we set the magnitude of the velocity vector equal to one and view the phase space of the flow as three-dimensional.

 We adopt the coordinates $Z = (x,y, \omega)$ for the flow, where $(x,y) \in Q$ is the particle's position on the table, and $\omega \in \bS^1$ (we view $\bS^1$ as the quotient of $[0, 2\pi]$, identifying endpoints) is the angle made by the velocity vector with the positive $x$-axis.
 The quotient